October 25th, 2023 – New Mexico Gov. Michelle Lujan Grisham and Star Scientific Ltd. Global Group Chair Andrew Horvath

 New Mexico’s natural resources are abundant, including traditional oil and natural gas coming from the Permian and San Juan Basins and renewable energies coming from cutting-edge solar and wind farms.
-The state provides a unique opportunity for companies to power their facilities with renewable energy, allowing them to reduce their electricity costs and carbon footprint.
+The state provides an opportunity for companies to power their facilities with renewable energy, allowing them to reduce their electricity costs and carbon footprint.
 In fact, Facebook’s Los Lunas data center is powered by 100% renewable energy.

 New Mexico is currently 3rd in oil production in the United States and 10th in Natural Gas production